jackhodgkiss/prime-spiral/README.md

 # Prime Spirals

 This is a TypeScript implementation of Prime Spirals also known as Ulam's Spiral.
-More information can be found here: [https://www.youtube.com/watch?v=a35KWEjRvc0](The Coding Train), [https://www.youtube.com/watch?v=iFuR97YcSLM](Numberphile) & [https://en.wikipedia.org/wiki/Ulam_spiral](Wikipedia).
+More information can be found here: [The Coding Train](https://www.youtube.com/watch?v=a35KWEjRvc0), [Numberphile](https://www.youtube.com/watch?v=iFuR97YcSLM) & [Wikipedia](https://en.wikipedia.org/wiki/Ulam_spiral)

 This particular implementation supports the ability to generate spirals that do not center around zero.
 So if you desire to generate a segment of the spiral 100 Million numbers away from 1 then you can.
 This possible as the spiral is generated using an algorithm capable of converting rows & columns into a number on the spiral.